Eventual Consistency FAQs

 Does ScyllaDB Offer Eventual Consistency for distributed databases?

-ScyllaDB is the company beyond ScyllaDB, the real-time big data database.
+ScyllaDB is the company beyond ScyllaDB, the monstrously fast and scalable NoSQL database.
 ScyllaDB offers tunable consistency, which enables IT to set consistency levels for the cluster overall.
 It also allows each operation (each read or write) to have its own consistency level, a feature known as tunable consistency.